 “Discovery Groups” are all about discovering together what the Word of God has to say about Him and His kingdom.
 Discovery Groups need to meet every one or two weeks for the best results.

 The main purpose of the meetings is to get to know God, to hear what He says and to decide how we will obey Him.
 That means that we learn to love God and our neighbor practically.
-Our neighbor is found mainly in our four social circles (relationship networks): family, faith community, work community and residential community.
-Our neighbor needs to experience the love of God just as much as we do.
+Our neighbor is found mainly in our five social circles (relationship networks): family, friends, faith community, workplace and neighborhood.

 Each Discovery Group meeting is divided into three parts of about thirty minutes each: Look Back, Look Up and Look Forward.
 Below you will find a Discovery Group Outline which explains in more detail what happens in each of the three parts.